Chlo-e (Song of the Swamp): Recordings

 The first recording of "Chloe" was made for Columbia in Los Angeles in September 1927 by singer Douglas Richardson, a vocalist with ties to Charles N. Daniels; it was followed by another Columbia by The Singing Sophomores made in November.
+Blues singer Eva Taylor recorded a version on June 2nd, 1928 for Okeh Records.
 The first instrumental recording of "Chloe" was made by the All-Star Orchestra for Victor, with a vocal chorus by Franklyn Baur, in December 1927.
 This is identified in the Victor ledgers as "the Fud and Farley Orchestra, directed by Nat Shilkret," indicating the probable participation of Fud Livingston and Max Farley.
 Shilkret recorded another arrangement of it for Victor with his Rhyth-Melodists in March 1928.

 However, the record that appears to have popularized "Chloe" is an elaborate version by the Paul Whiteman Concert Orchestra recorded in 1928 with vocals by Austin Young.
 This arrived along with a host of other 1928 recordings of the song.
 These include Bob Haring, as the "Colonial Club Orchestra" and Louis Katzman for Brunswick, and a vocal version for Victor featuring the vocal group The Rounders, recorded in Oakland, California.
 The Tracy-Brown Orchestra of Chicago recorded it for Columbia in March 1928 with a vocal by Sam Coslow; Coslow also recorded a test of the piece for Victor that year, but it didn't pass.
 Seger Ellis recorded it in a vocal rendition for Okeh that was the first made by a crooner; Sam Lanin recorded it for Okeh in January under the name of The Gotham Troubadours.
 Among budget labels, Plaza Records' Hollywood Dance Orchestra, led by Adrian Schubert and with a vocal by Leroy Montesanto, recorded it in January, and Cameo/Pathé waxed it as by the Goodrich Broadcasters—possibly Sam Lanin again—in February.